Manmohit-Nijjer/SchoolAssignments/Readme.md

-Assignments - code done for classes done at hofstra university to offer inside into code
+Assignments - code done for classes done at hofstra university